meta-toolkit/meta-toolkit.org/analyzers-filters-tutorial.md

 possible.
 The important components are

-- `analyzer`s, which take `document`s from the `corpus` and convert their content into sparse vectors of counts, storing that data back in the `document`,
+- `analyzer`s, which take `document`s from the `corpus` and convert their content into sparse vectors of counts;
-- `tokenizer`s, which take a `document`'s content and split it into a stream of tokens, and
+- `tokenizer`s, which take a `document`'s content and split it into a stream of tokens; and
-- `filter`s, which take a stream of tokens, perform operations on them (like stemming, filtering, and other mutations), and also produce a stream of tokens
+- `filter`s, which take a stream of tokens, perform operations on them (like stemming, filtering, and other mutations), and also produce a stream of tokens.

 An `analyzer`, in most cases, will take a "filter chain" that is used to generate the final tokens for its tokenization process: the filter chains